pytorch/serve/kubernetes/kserve/README.md

 The documentation covers the steps to run Torchserve inside the KServe environment for the mnist model.

-Currently, KServe supports the Inference API for all the existing models but text to speech synthesizer and it's explain API works for the eager models of MNIST,BERT and text classification only.
+Currently, KServe supports the Inference API for all the existing models but text to speech synthesizer and its explain API works for the eager models of MNIST,BERT and text classification only.

 ### Docker Image Dev Build